In this post about gross motor activities, the following topics are covered:

 What Are Gross Motor Skills?

-Gross motor activities and skills are the abilities to control the large muscles of our bodies.
+According to the CDC, gross motor activities and skills are the abilities to control the large muscles of our bodies.
 They are broken down a little more, as follows:

 - Locomotor activities: this is movement from one spot to another, like running, walking, climbing, jumping, leaping, hopping, galloping, sliding, and skipping.